viresh-ratnakar/exolve/README.md

 ! bar after and diagramless
 & bar under and diagramless
 % bar after and under and diagramless
+) bar after and circle and diagramless
+( bar under and circle and diagramless
+^ bar after and under and circle and diagramless
 ~ draw circle and diagramless
 ```